Using the Dual MF Film

 strip in place and keeps it from shifting.

-Always double-check to be sure that you have fully inserted each T-lock
+Always double-check to be sure that you have fully inserted

-down into the film channel.
-A small gap
+each T-lock down into the film channel.

-between the ears and the top surface of the holder is normal BUT you must make sure the T-lock is fully
+A small gap between the ears and the top surface of the holder is normal

-to do so means the ears could stick up too high.
+against the film channel).
+Failure to do so means the ears could stick up too high.
 This could result in damage to your scanner

 because the scanning head assembly could hit the incorrectly inserted T-lock.

-Common sense dictates that,
+Common sense

-picture.
-Once the T-Lock is secured into
+shown in the picture.
+Once the T-Lock is

-the holder.
-If an adjustment is needed,
+secured in the holder.
+If an adjustment

-reinserting the T-Lock.
+location before reinserting the T-Lock.

-One of the main advantages of the T-Lock system is
+One of the main advantages of the T-Lock

-its infinite adjustability.
-If you plan
+system is its infinite adjustability.
+If

-scan.
-By placing the T-Lock right up
+wish to scan.
+By placing the T-Lock

-against/next to the frames to be scanned, you maximize the T-Lock’s
+right up against/next to the frames to be scanned, you maximize the T-Lock’s

 film-flattening abilities.
 Lock down one